solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-45.md

 ### Genesis 6:22
 > Says so easy, but God knows how hard Noah achieve all those missions.
 Each single one might be a `world class challenge`.

+# Genesis 7

+### Genesis 7:2
+> Noah had already had all kinds of animal, what does it mean to take 7 seven pairs ?

+Genesis 7:11
+Regards to this date so detailed , we could easily conduct what exact day did the great Flood came.

+Genesis 7:11
+How did it look like or it referred to the window was opened

+Genesis 7:14
+Since then they’ve got the knowledge of categorise all creatures What’s the term for that ?
+Biology?